 A static schedule is a recipe for a $0 day.
 You don’t just “fill slots”; you engineer the day for maximum production.

-The Reality: You oversee the handoff from the operatory to the front desk, ensuring every procedure performed is accurately coded and billed before the patient leaves the building.
+- The Reality: You oversee the handoff from the operatory to the front desk, ensuring every procedure performed is accurately coded and billed before the patient leaves the building.
+But billing correctly is only half the job.
+The other half is what happens to a balance that doesn’t get paid on the first statement.

-The Goal: Maintaining a net collection rate of at least 98%.
+- The Goal: Maintaining a net collection rate of at least 98%, and knowing exactly when internal follow-up stops being worth the staff hours it costs.

 3. Insurance Advocacy & Mediation (The Fighter)